ni/nimble/.github/ISSUE_TEMPLATE/ixd_user_story.md

 ---
-name: 🧑‍💼 IxD User story
+name: 🧑‍💼 Interaction Design (IxD) User story
 about: (PO ONLY) A small chunk of work to be done by an Interaction Designer
 title: '(Fully descriptive title)'
 labels: 'IxD,triage'